MakeSchool-Tutorials/Node-Reddit-Clone/P05-Comment-On-Post/content.md

 # Displaying Comments

 Now that we have the comments associate we can see them in the parent `post` object.
+> [action]
-Let's add them to the posts#show template below the new comment form.
+> Let's add them to the `posts-show` template below the new comment form.
+>
 ```html
 {{#each post.comments}}
   {{this}}